Doris verrucosa: Taxonomic history

+Description

-DescriptionDoris verrucosa is a yellow-brown oval nudibranch with a distinctive warty skin.
+Doris verrucosa is a yellow-brown oval nudibranch with a distinctive warty skin.
 It has eight gills arranged around the anus and its rhinophores are perfoliate.
 South African animals may reach a total length of 30 mm.
 The maximum recorded length is 70 mm.

 Distribution

 This species occurs in the Mediterranean Sea and in the Atlantic Ocean off France, Spain, the United Kingdom and Ireland.
 It has been reported from South Africa, where it is commonly known as the Warty dorid, but this may prove to be a separate, closely related species.
 Records of this species from the coast of Brazil have been demonstrated to be a separate species Doris januarii.

 Ecology

 In South Africa the warty dorid feeds on the crumb-of-bread sponge, Hymeniacidon cf. perlevis, which it closely resembles in colour.
 Its egg mass is a tall upright collar of several complete whorls.
 It has been recorded from the intertidal zone to 14 m depth.